 “It was just a crazy chain of events that turned out, thank God for the best, and everybody is pretty proud of [Torpey], I know I am,” Chandler said.
 “And being his boss, I also consider him a friend.”

 The school recognized Torpey and Harris for their actions.
-Every student, teacher, bus driver, aide and administrator stood in the bus loop at school campus, armed with oversized cards, but still able to high-five the driver and monitor.
+Every student, teacher, bus driver, aide, and administrator stood in the bus loop at the school campus, armed with oversized cards, but still able to high-five the driver and monitor.

 “When I got back one day to drive pre-k, [Chandler] told me I had to show up early, and I asked him why, and he wouldn’t tell me,” Torpey said.
 “So, he said we have to go for a walk, and I didn’t know what was going on.
 They had kept it a pretty good secret, especially with me, I find out everything.
 So, we walked around to the front of the school and there are all the kids standing there in the bus loop, screaming and yelling….
 Some of them wanted hugs, some of them told me they want to get back on my bus.”